WelFedTed/cops-manual/content/Procedures/Windows/Data Transfer.md

 	- Change the group of these new accounts to `Administrator` as per the old device
 - Log in and out of each of these new user accounts\
   *( this lets Windows setup the new user profiles for us to update )*
+	- Check that each new user account has Administrator permissions as expected\
+	  *try to open a terminal as Administrator, see if it asks you to log in as an Administrator*

 ## User Profiles
 - Log in to the `COPS` user account